SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Tips/Tips.md

 The `initializePresenters` hook method is called in the `initialize` phase of the presenter.
-It means that you may have problem to pass the values of your contructors before.
+It means that you may have a problem passing the values of your contructors before.
 Your code may be as follows:

 ```